 At The Mower Shop, we have adopted a training program where senior technicians guide trainees.
 Desi is a long time, highly skilled technician with over 20 years working on small engines, lawn mowers and other outdoor power equipment.
 As technology advances, she has distinguished her career with new certifications and adapting to a changing industry.
 Desi offers our staff extensive knowledge and profound skills.
 New technicians train under her tutelage developing basic skills, earning certifications and eventually working independently.
 She says, “The biggest problem is finding people who want to work and learn.”
-Frankly, many young workers struggle to learn the wide range of skills required to develop into a technician.
+Prior to designing this training program, many younger workers struggled to learn the wide range of skills required to develop into a technician.

 During the spring the volume of repairs increases dramatically, our repair time has stretched as long as 4 weeks.
 Hiring a contractor to mow your grass, renting mowers or borrowing a neighbor’s lawnmower are expensive and imperfect solutions.
 Lawnmowers fail to start after improper storage and extreme weather conditions often result in equipment breakdowns.
 While you may not be able to avoid a broken belt or seized transmission, proper preventive maintenance and carefully following storage instructions are vital to avoiding weeks of downtime.
 Act quickly and intelligently to avoid unnecessary repairs.